mozilla-services/tecken/docs/download.rst

    :query _refresh: use ``_refresh=1`` to force Tecken to update cache

-   :statuscode 302: symbol file was found and the final url was returned as a redirect
+   :statuscode 302: symbol file was found--follow redirect url in ``Location`` header in
+       the response to get to the final url
    :statuscode 400: requested symbol file has bad characters
    :statuscode 404: symbol file was not found
    :statuscode 429: sleep for a bit and retry